#YouCanTalk

-The main message is you don’t need to be a clinician, a GP, or a nurse to check-in with someone you are worried about.
+The key message is that you don’t need to be a clinician, GP or nurse to check-in with someone you are worried about.
+Trust your instincts and reach out to people when you feel something’s not right.

 Tips to consider if you are talking to someone you are worried about:

-Click on the heading links below if you are looking for tools, resources and/or training to support the #YouCanTalk campaign.
+Click on the heading links below if you are looking for tools, resources and/or training to support the #YouCanTalk campaign

 #YouCanTalk to those with lived experience